\n

 Partner with us

-Build technology that truly works
+Build technology that truly works in the real world.

 If you design products for people, your work touches the lives of people with disabilities and older adults.